ntu-dasl-sg/fragilitycurves/README.md

 install.packages(c('TMB', 'RcppEigen', 'raster', 'ggplot2', 'geoR', 'gridExtra', 'rgdal', 'sp', 'MASS', 'rgeos'))
 ```

-4. In RStudio, use "Tools" -> "Install Packages" ->  Install from: "Package Archive File" and find where the downloaded tar.gz is.
+4. In RStudio, use "Tools" -> "Install Packages" ->  Install from: "Package Archive File" and find where the downloaded zip or tar.gz is.